by C. Osborne

 Chione 'snow queen' or 'snow cloud':

 Thracian Goddess of winter and mountains.
-Some Greek myths claim that
+Some Greek myths claim that Artemis killed her, which

 probably reflects the fate of her followers at the hands of invaders.